box/box-skills-kit-nodejs/README.md

 You can visit the [Box Skills Developer Documentation](https://developer.box.com/docs/box-skills) for more information about Box Skills.

-The Box Skills Kit SDK allows your application to receive and interpret event notifications from Box, retreive data from Box, and write to metadata in Box.
+The Box Skills Kit SDK allows your application to receive and interpret event notifications from Box, retrieve data from Box, and write to metadata in Box.

 The Box Skills Kit Node.js SDK contains two classes:
 * The **Files Reader** class interprets incoming events from Box and can retrieve files from Box for processing